input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 comes at the cost of non-backwards compatibility, and a bigger proof transcript, as we now need to include two additional points to the transcript.

+Note that this performance only considers steps 4 and 5 of the algorithm (see above).
+This does not represent the time of verifying 1024 proofs.